July 10, 2025

 Magnetic Properties

 A simple magnet test serves as a quick screening tool for identifying nickel-based superalloys.
 Most of these alloys, particularly those with high chromium content such as Inconel 600 and Hastelloy C-276, tend to be non-magnetic or exhibit only very weak magnetism.
-However, it's important to note certain limitations of this test.
-For instance, pure nickel is ferromagnetic, and some nickel-iron based superalloys, like certain grades of Incoloy, or materials that have undergone significant cold working, may show slight magnetism.
-Thus, while a strong magnetic response generally rules out many nickel superalloys, a weak or non-magnetic result indicates the need for further testing to confirm the alloy's properties.
+However, it’s important to note certain limitations of this test.
+For instance, pure nickel is ferromagnetic, and some nickel-iron-based superalloys, such as certain grades of Incoloy, or materials that have undergone significant cold working, may exhibit slight magnetism.
+Thus, while a strong magnetic response generally rules out many nickel superalloys, a weak or non-magnetic result indicates the need for further testing to confirm the alloy’s properties.

 Density